fossasia/eventyay-tickets/doc/administrator/configure.rst

 - Every Django application has a secret that Django uses for cryptographic signing.
-  You do not need to set this variable – pretalx will generate a secret key and save it in a local file if you do not set it manually.
+  You do not need to set this variable – pretalx will generate a secret key and save it in a local file if you do not set it.
 - **Default:** None